Quick Summary & Key Takeaways

 Our modeling utilized ANSI/HFES 100-2007 anthropometric ratios adjusted for a 5'2" female researcher with chronic wrist strain.
 The model assumes a high-precision digital workflow (1600 DPI) and a requirement for significant physical document handling.

-Modeling Insight: The analysis revealed that standard 29-inch desks are approximately 3.8 inches too high for Dr. Vance, forcing a shoulder elevation that exacerbates joint strain.
-Furthermore, the total load of her archival workstation (89kg) exceeds the capacity of typical single-motor standing desks, making a dual-motor system mandatory for structural stability and longevity, aligned with BIFMA X5.5 standards.
+Modeling Insight: The analysis of this scenario revealed that standard 29-inch (73.6 cm) desks are approximately 3.8 inches too high for Dr. Vance's optimal posture, forcing a shoulder elevation that can exacerbate joint strain.
+Furthermore, the estimated total load of her archival workstation (89kg) pushes the limits of typical single-motor standing desks.
+In such heavy-load cases, a dual-motor system is highly recommended for structural stability and longevity, aligning with the principles of BIFMA X5.5 standards.

 Practical Recommendations for Research Flow